vjousse/vim-for-humans-book/rst/en/plugins.rst

         |   `-- plugin
         |       `-- lusty-explorer.vim

-If you did everything right since the beginning, your ``.vim/`` directory should now look like this:
+If you have done everything right since the beginning, your ``.vim/`` directory should now look like this:

 .. code-block:: html